-If the leaves of the century plant become squishy, wilted, or discolored, this is a likely indicator of the most common problem to affect century plants: root rot.
-This condition is an indicator of overly moist soil conditions or a result of excessive watering.
-If the plant is manageable in size to dig up from the ground, you can examine the roots and cut away any black, slimy parts.
-Treat the remaining roots with copper fungicide.
-Replant in a drier location or amend the soil to improve drainage, perhaps with pumice, gravel, or sand.
+If the leaves of the century plant become squishy, wilted, or discolored, this is a likely indicator of the most common problem to affect century plants: root rot, which is caused by overly moist soil conditions due to excess rainfall or watering.
+If the plant is manageable in size to dig out of the ground, you can examine the roots and cut away any black, slimy parts.
+Treat the remaining roots with a copper fungicide.
+Replant it in a drier location or amend the soil to improve drainage, perhaps with pumice, gravel, or sand.

 Weak or foul-smelling plant

 Typically, the large-growing century plant is steady and won’t easily be budged from side-to-side.
 However, if you notice that your plant is tilting or leaning or if a foul smell is coming from the plant, these are indications of an agave snout weevil infestation.
 These species of weevil feasts on large agave species, like the century plant.
 They weaken the plant by burrowing into the leaves to lay eggs.
 Once hatched, the larvae feed on the plant’s tissue.
 Compounding the problem, bacteria enters the plant through the holes left by the weevil and the plant begins to decay, resulting in the foul smell.
 Once the visible signs of an agave snout weevil infestation are present, it’s often too late to save the plant.
 The best option is to protect century plants from weevils and other plants through a regular application of neem oil or other insecticide.